limitlis/Angular-Smart-Frame/README.md

 A simple AngularJS wrapper that drives an iframe in which you can manually set location.

-## Why? -
+## Why?
-While developing and testing apps for certain SmartTVs using an iframe pointed at our development machine on the same network.
+While developing and testing apps for certain SmartTVs using an iframe pointed at our development machine on the same network was the quickest and easiest method to see results on the tv.

-The original implementation used gulp and hard wired the dev machine's IP address to the iframe.
+The original implementation hard wired the dev machine's IP address to the iframe.
 Therefore you had to push a new build to the TV each time.
+It was very time consuming.
+This small tool aims to fix that by allowing you to enter a specific machine's IP address to point the iframe at.
+So the tool can remain on the TV.

-### Features -
+## Features
  - **Browser Test Suite** (external links)
   - [Modernizr test](http://modernizr.github.io/Modernizr/test)
   - [BrowserMark](http://browsermark.rightware.com)